ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. Validate the status of the auth response and proceed only if the status is successful
 1. The system proceeds to construct the e-KYC response element, which will be encoded and encrypted.
 1. The system integrates the response with the static token generated for the authentication request
-1. Retrieves the configured demVal parameter configured for the country
 1. Constructs the authentication response based on validation results
 1. Validate e-KYC permissions for e-KYC partner as per the e-KYC policies retrieved and identify the demo fields configured to be part of the response
 1. Appends the response with the demographic and id fields as per the policy